Cabbage: History

 Manuscript illuminations show the prominence of cabbage in the cuisine of the High Middle Ages, and cabbage seeds feature among the seed list of purchases for the use of King John II of France when captive in England in 1360, but cabbages were also a familiar staple of the poor: in the lean year of 1420 the "Bourgeois of Paris" noted that "poor people ate no bread, nothing but cabbages and turnips and such dishes, without any bread or salt".
 French naturalist Jean Ruel made what is considered the first explicit mention of head cabbage in his 1536 botanical treatise De Natura Stirpium, referring to it as capucos coles ("head-coles").

 In Istanbul, Sultan Selim III penned a tongue-in-cheek ode to cabbage: without cabbage, the halva feast was not complete.
 In India, cabbage was one of several vegetable crops introduced by colonizing traders from Portugal, who established trade routes from the 14th to 17th centuries.
 Carl Peter Thunberg reported that cabbage was not yet known in Japan in 1775.

 Many cabbage varieties—including some still commonly grown—were introduced in Germany, France, and the Low Countries.
 During the 16th century, German gardeners developed the savoy cabbage.
 During the 17th and 18th centuries, cabbage was a food staple in such countries as Germany, England, Ireland and Russia, and pickled cabbage was frequently eaten.
 Sauerkraut was used by Dutch, Scandinavian and German sailors to prevent scurvy during long ship voyages.

 Jacques Cartier first brought cabbage to the Americas in 1541–42, and it was probably planted by the early English colonists, despite the lack of written evidence of its existence there until the mid-17th century.
 By the 18th century, it was commonly planted by both colonists and native American Indians.
 Cabbage seeds traveled to Australia in 1788 with the First Fleet, and were planted the same year on Norfolk Island.
 It became a favorite vegetable of Australians by the 1830s and was frequently seen at the Sydney Markets.

-A traditional and very old, street, open air market: Zelný trh (Cabbage market) in Brno, Moravia, Czech republic is named only by cabbage since 1325 (700 year) years.
+In Brno, Czech Republic there is an open-air market named after cabbage which has been in operation since 1325, the Zelný trh.